CheeseCake87/flask-imp/README.md

 Using this method you can keep your routes in different files, and not have to worry about adding the import into your ```__init__.py``` file.

-This is an example of a very basic app in Flask-Launchpad.
+This is an example of a very basic app in Flask-BigApp.

-Please check out the Flask-Launchpad GitHub project.
-It contains working examples of what Flask-Launchpad can do, and how it can be used to save some time with projects that require a lot of importing.
+Please check out the Flask-BigApp GitHub project.
+It contains working examples of what Flask-BigApp can do, and how it can be used to save some time with projects that require a lot of importing.

 More documentation coming soon!